ninefyi/github-action-workbook/README.md

 # Github Actions Workbooks for daily life.

-- Workbook 1: How to turn on/off Azure VM
+- Workbook 1: How to turn on/off Azure VM using OIDC